peek/peek-git/README.md

-# Glimpse::Git
+# Peek::Git

-Provide a glimpse into the Git info of your Rails application.
+Take a peek into the Git info of your Rails application.

-Things this glimpse view provides:
+Things this peek view provides:

 - View the current branch name
 - Compare the diff of the current revision on your GitHub repo